willgryan/PAVER/joss/paper.md

 # Summary

 Omics studies look at large amounts of biological data to understand changes underlying different traits or conditions in living things.
 However, analyzing omics data often results in long, hard-to-understand lists of pathways.
 PAVER is an R package that automatically curates similar pathways into groups, identifies the most representative pathway of each group, and provides publication-ready intuitive visualizations.
-PAVER makes it easy to integrate multiple pathway analyses, discover relevant biological insights and work with any pathway database.
+PAVER makes it easy to integrate multiple pathway analyses, discover relevant biological insights, and can work with any pathway database.

 # Statement of Need